kunfoo/kunfoo.github.io/logbook.md

   * `rm -rf .password-store/.git`
 * now you can re-encrypt all passwords with your new gpg key
   * `pass init NEW_KEY_ID`
-  * you have to type the password of you old gpg key to decrypt all passwords in the store
+  * you have to type the password of your old gpg key to decrypt all passwords in the database
-* I also advise to make the password store a git repo
+* I also like to make the password store a git repo
   * `pass git init`

 That's it.